HomeGuidesSDK ExamplesAnnouncementsCommunity

 Skill Execution & Agent Isolation

-• Skills and assistants (soon referred to as agents) are scoped to tenants.
+• Skills and assistants (soon called agents) are scoped per tenant.

-• Each tenant can point to the same Git repo for common skills while maintaining unique configurations.
+• Each tenant can use common skills while maintaining independent configs.

 Performance & Scaling Guidelines